A Semi-Classical Schwinger-Keldysh Re-interpretation Of The 4D Majorana Fermion Mass Term: Motivation and Result

 provided $L$ only involves complex numbers.
 Thus, it is at this point that $L$ is postulated to be built out of Grassmann numbers, so that $\mathcal{L}_{\text{Majorana mass}} \neq 0$.\footnote{See, for instance, problem 3.4 of Peskin and Schroeder \cite{Peskin:1995ev} and footnote 3 of \S II.1 of Zee \cite{Zee:2003mt}.}

-While we are not disputing the Grassmannian nature of fermions upon their quantization,\footnote{Specifically, to use eq. \eqref{MajoranaMass_InIn} below to describe quantum many-body physics, we would still be imposing anti-commutation relations between $L$ and its conjugate momenta $\partial \mathcal{L}_{L,0}/\partial (\partial_t L)$.} we were motivated -- while considering the appropriate semi-classical limits -- by the asymmetric treatment (i.e., why Grassmann numbers are introduced in one and not the other) of the Dirac mass term in eq. \eqref{DiracMass} versus that of the Majorana one in eq. \eqref{MajoranaMass_InOut}.
+While we are not disputing the Grassmannian nature of fermions upon their quantization, we were motivated -- while considering the appropriate semi-classical limits -- by the asymmetric treatment (i.e., why Grassmann numbers are introduced in one and not the other) of the Dirac mass term in eq. \eqref{DiracMass} versus that of the Majorana one in eq. \eqref{MajoranaMass_InOut}.
 In this note we offer an alternate action for the semi-classical Majorana theory of eq. \eqref{MajoranaEquation}:

 with $\mathcal{L}_{L,0}$ already defined in eq. \eqref{LeftHandedWeySpinor} and the ``influence action" $\mathcal{L}_{\text{IF}}[L_{\text{I}},L_{\text{II}}]$ mixing the copy-``I" and copy-``II" of the same Majorana field $L$ given by the expression